Any questions? Chat live with one of our advisers and get answers today.

 There is a variety of modules covering pure mathematics, applied mathematics and statistics.

-If you are interested in studying more than one subject, then you can choose a Joint Honours degree such as BSc (Hons) Mathematics and Natural Sciences or BSc (Hons) Computer Science and Mathematics.
+If you are interested in studying more than one subject, then you can choose a Joint Honours degree such as BSc (Hons) Mathematics and Natural Sciences, BSc Mathematics and Statistics, MMath Mathematics and Statistics or BSc (Hons) Computer Science and Mathematics.

 Our International Foundation Year in Science and Engineering prepares international students for a mathematics degree at Durham.
 Through a mix of core modules and designated modules related to your degree in mathematics, you will develop the English language and study skills needed to succeed at university.

-for Mathematics in The Times and The Sunday Times Good University Guide 2019
+for Mathematics (The Times and The Sunday Times Good University Guide 2022)

 With the desirable and advanced skills you will gain from studying mathematics at university, you will have plenty of career options.
 You could also choose to further your studies with a Masters degree.